ttinies/tkGraphics/README.md

 # tkGraphics
-a graphics packaged for designing GUIs in python
+a graphics package for designing GUIs in python